verticlabs/color-replace/README.md

-# color-replace
+# @verticlabs/color-replace

-color-replace is a replacement library for JavaScript.
+@verticlabs/color-replace is a replacement library for JavaScript.
 It replaces all instances of colors in all their forms.
 Simply pass a color in any format, provide a replacement color (also in any format and it doesn't need to be in the same format as the search color), and it will find all instances of that color and all formats (`hex`, `rgb`, `hsl` and the color keyword if it exists) in a given string.

 ## Usage